How to Choose Video Cloud Storage for Creators

 "Can I stream video from cloud storage?" comes up constantly.
 The answer depends on what you mean by "stream."

 Streaming for preview (watching your own files): Yes, with the right platform.
 Services built for video transcode uploads into HLS streams that play instantly in the browser.
-You don't download 10GB to watch a quick clip.
+You don't download massive files to watch a quick clip.

 Streaming for client review: Yes, but better.
 Share a link where clients watch directly without logging in, downloading files, or installing software.
 Good platforms include commenting and approval tools in the viewing experience.